jamesturk/scrapeghost/docs/usage.md

     In **list mode**, a single call can make many requests.
 Keep an eye on the `max_cost` parameter if you're using this.

-    While this seems to work well for long lists of similar items, the question of it is worth the time and money is up to you, writing a bit of code is probably the better option in most cases.
+    While this seems to work well enough for long lists of similar items, the question of it is worth the time and money is up to you.
+    Writing a bit of code is probably the better option in most cases.

 Instead of recombining the results of the `XPath` or `CSS` preprocessor, the results are instead chunked into smaller pieces (<= `auto_split_length`) and sent to the API separately.

 The instructions are also modified slightly, indicating that your schema is for a list of similar items.

 ## Customization

+To make it easier to experiment with different approaches, it is possible to customize nearly every part of the process from how the HTML is retrieved to how the results are processed.

 ### HTTP Requests